import casadi as cs

 # Time-step of outputs:

-tau = 10.0Please, notice that the horizon size \(N_p\) alone is meaningless without the definition of the time-step \(\tau\) between consective corrective actions.
-This again must take into consideration the delays system response and the valve itself in this specific case.
-Also notice that the time-step \(\tau\) may be the same used for integration of the problem if its stiffness allows for.
-For stiff problems we generally use smaller inner time-steps to reach output interval \(\tau\), while keeping the control action constant in between.
+tau = 10.0Please note that the horizon size \(N_p\) alone is meaningless without the definition of the time-step \(\tau\) between consecutive corrective actions.
+This again must take into consideration the delays in the system response and the valve itself in this specific case.
+Also note that the time-step \(\tau\) may be the same as that used for integration of the problem if its stiffness allows for it.
+For stiff problems we generally use smaller inner time-steps to reach the output interval \(\tau\), while keeping the control action constant in between.
 This is often the case in combustion processes or complex gas pressure controls.

 Cost function composition

-Next comes the definition of the cost function, which is generally composed of a local quadratic term penalizing deviations of controlled variables from their target values (set-points), another penalizing large control actions, and a terminal penalty.
+Next comes the definition of the cost function, which is generally composed of a local quadratic term penalizing deviations of controlled variables from their target values (set-points), another term penalizing large control actions, and a terminal penalty.

 # Set-point penality scale: